 Visualy Prism Project Submission

 The people at visual.ly asked if we (motion designers) could do a 6 seconds animation of their logo.
 The idea was basically the same as the animation sequence project.
 Start with the logo, end with the logo and animate what’s in between.

 Moving the video talk to Keyframed.tv, a website about motion.

 I often got the impression that writing After Effects tips or techniques on my personal blog and portfolio would be misleading about the primarily intent of this site, which is being a portfolio and a personal blog.
 So I thought it would be simpler to just separate concerns and move the serious(ish) video business onto a more blogesque site.

 Here’s Keyframed.tv, a website about motion.
 See the introduction article for more information about what exactly you will find on this site.

 While writing After Effects scripts, I often find myself having to convert hexadecimal color to float numbers array, eg.: #f8a908 → [0.97, 0.66, 0.03]

 Welcome to you Internet traveler that somehow landed on this post!
-So yes, this is my new blog’s official first post, and yes, this deserves an animated gif.
+This is my new blog’s official first post.

 So what’ll you find on this blog?
 Motion, code, thoughts, some designs and whatever I feel is pertinent to share.
 Now, you might want to check out my little-less-meaningless other articles.